grew-nlp/grew_doc/content/doc/commands.md

 Each rule contains a sequence of commands introduced by the keyword `commands`, separated by semicolon symbol `;` and surrounded by braces.

 ## Node deletion
-The following command removes the A nodes and all its incident edges.
+The following command removes the A node and all its incident edges.
 ~~~grew
 del_node A
 ~~~